wisr/building.wisr.io/src/pages/new-tweaks-and-improvements/index.md

 ### Scheduling a Call

 As we think about making Wisr more intuitive for members, sometimes small changes can have a big impact.
-Previously, if you wanted to set up a phone call with another member, you would click a **Request a Call** button.
-We learned from many members that this simple call to action wasn’t very transparent as to what would happen after clicking it.
+Previously, if you wanted to set up a phone call with another member, you would click the **Request a Call** button.
+We learned from many members that this simple _call to action_ wasn’t very transparent as to what would happen next.
 Questions we’d hear include:

 - _Does the button start dialing the other person’s phone immediately?_
 - _Does the request get sent out into the ether before I have a chance to write a message?_